Jakob Lindström

-Carl Jakob Gustaf Lindström (born 14 June 1993) is a Swedish football midfielder.
+Carl Jakob Gustaf Lindström (born 14 June 1993) is a Swedish football midfielder who plays for Ahlafors.

 Career

 Progressing through the Ahlafors IF youth department, he joined Örgryte IS' youth setup at the age of 14.
 After breaking through in the first team, he transferred to fellow Gothenburg team BK Häcken ahead of the 2017 Allsvenskan season.
 He played 4 Allsvenskan games.
 He returned to Örgryte on a two-year contract, and after two seasons he went on to Norwegian third-tier club Fredrikstad FK.